dukeforge/algorithmic-fairness/README.md

 For Aequitas, see http://aequitas.dssg.io

-To properly test these tools, we'll be using the same dataset for evaluation: COMPAS
+To properly test these tools, we'll be using the COMPAS dataset for evaluation, since these three tools all share walkthroughs for this dataset.